 National Environmental Public Health Internship Program Application for Host Sites

-The National Environmental Public Health Internship Program is seeking local, state, and tribal health departments to host summer environmental health student interns.
+The National Environmental Public Health Internship Program (NEPHIP) is seeking local, state, and tribal health departments to host summer environmental health student interns.

 To be considered as a host program, the health department must: